 This project was instigated because in 2016, despite some 2000 births at LRH and West Gippsland Hospital, only 30 pregnant women accessed dental service at Latrobe Community Health Service (LCHS) and many of those were for emergency treatments when the pain had become too much.
 The project aims to create awareness of the importance of good oral health during pregnancy to reduce the risk of delivering a pre-term or low birth weight baby and the risk of passing the decay causing bacteria onto the new born baby.

 A project worker has been recruited with the main objective of the role to engage with health service providers who see pregnant women in the Latrobe Valley.
-Dental packs featuring the key message “The best time for a dental check-up is early in your pregnancy” have been developed.
+Brochures, posters and referral prompt pads have been designed and printed with the consistent key message “The best time for a dental check-up is early in your pregnancy”.
 These will be distributed to the health service providers along with Colgate toothbrush packs for all pregnant women who present to their services.
-To date over 300 dental packs have been provided to patients within the Latrobe Valley.